Kenuichio Harada: Fictional character biography

-The Silver Samurai was abducted, incarcerated in the Raft prison in America without trial, and official records stated he was dead.
-He was freed by Madame Hydra and the Hand who transported him back to Japan.
-They wanted him to lead the Hand and unite the Japanese criminal underworld, hoping he could take on shadowy figures controlling both Hydra and S.H.I.E.L.D. that Madame Hydra was reluctant to name.
-Harada was not interested in a war and helped the Avengers defeat them.
-Afterward, he decided to try to earn his good name back by serving the people of Japan once again.
+The Silver Samurai is abducted, incarcerated in the Raft prison in the United States without trial, and declared legally dead.
+He is freed by Madame Hydra and the Hand, who return him to Japan.
+They want him to lead the Hand and unite the Japanese criminal underworld, hoping he can take on shadowy figures controlling both Hydra and S.H.I.E.L.D. that Madame Hydra was reluctant to name.
+Harada is not interested in a war and helps the Avengers stop the Hand.

-Silver Samurai is one of the few mutants that retained their superhuman powers after M-Day.
-Wolverine made way to Japan in search of Harada and engaged him in battle.
+Silver Samurai is one of the few mutants who retain their superhuman powers after M-Day.
+Wolverine makes his way to Japan in search of Harada and engages him in battle.
 Wolverine's memories were recovered due to the events of House of M and asked Silver Samurai questions about the past during the course of their fight.
-Silver Samurai was able to run Wolverine through with one of his swords.
-Immediately afterward, Wolverine's claws severed Harada's hand at the wrist.
-When last seen, Silver Samurai was kneeling on the floor cradling the bloody stump where his hand once was.
+Silver Samurai runs Wolverine through with one of his swords.
+Immediately afterward, Wolverine cuts off Harada's right hand.

-After the Skrull invasion, Viper left the Silver Samurai to rejoin Hydra.
-Viper later came with a new version of Madame Hydra to negotiate support to be given to Typhon (Hydra's production front) from the Yashidas.
-They took a mysterious box; the Yashidas claimed that those who opened the box never lived to see another day.
-Some time later, warriors of Leviathan attacked the Silver Samurai to make him divulge the box's location.
+After the Skrull invasion, Viper leaves Silver Samurai to rejoin Hydra.
+Viper and Valentina Allegra de Fontaine take a mysterious box from the Yashida family, who claim that those who open the box will die soon afterward.
+Some time later, members of Leviathan attack Silver Samurai to make him divulge the box's location.

-While defending his home from the Red Right Hand, the Silver Samurai was mortally wounded.
-With his last bit of power, he made his way to his half-sister's grave.
+While defending his home from the Red Right Hand, Silver Samurai is mortally wounded and later dies.
 He later appeared in Hell blaming Wolverine for the recent deaths of people and was beheaded by Marduk Kurios's Soulcutter after speaking.

-The original Silver Samurai was revealed to be the father of Shingen "Shin" Harada.

-Silver Samurai was resurrected in Krakoa by the Five and became responsible for officiating combat at the Arena in the Quarry.
+Long after his death, Silver Samurai is resurrected by the Five and became responsible for officiating combat at the Arena in the Quarry.